Parque de la Reserva

 The Parque de la Reserva (English: Park of the Reserve) is a park located in downtown Lima, in Peru.
 Built in an irregular shape, it is located between two of the city's principal streets, the Paseo de la República expressway and Arequipa Avenue.

 History

 It has an area of eight hectares and is built in a neo-classical style.
-It was designed by the French architect Claude Sahut and is home to many sculptures built by Peruvian artists.
+It was designed by the French architect Claude Sahut and is home to many sculptures built by various Peruvian artists.

-Before construction, the land on which it is located belonged to the nearby Park of the Exposition before the area between 28 de Julio Avenue and Larrabure y Unanue Street was built over.
-In 1926 construction was commenced as ordered by the president Augusto B. Leguía.
+Before construction, the land on which it is located belonged to the nearby Parque de la Exposición, before the area between Avenida 28 de Julio and Larrabure y Unanue Street was built over.
+Construction was commenced in 1926 as ordered by the president Augusto B. Leguía.
 It was named of the Reserve in honor of the last soldiers who fought in the Battle of San Juan and Chorrillos, and the Battle of Miraflores.
 The park was completed in 1929.